camilocorreaUdeA/go-training/A_tour_of_Go/Basic_types_and_Variables.md

 Try the code online [here](https://goplay.space/#dIAgSYqy5vV)

-### Call By Value
+### Parameters Passed By Value

-In this parameter passing, values of actual parameters are copied to function’s formal parameters and the two types of parameters are stored in different memory locations.
-So any changes made inside functions are not reflected in actual parameters of the caller
+Values of actual parameters are copied to the formal parameters function.
+Then, any changes to the formal parameters made inside the function are not reflected in the actual parameters of the caller.

 ```golang
 package main